Skip to content Skip to footer

 Rather than fix it, Reagan pushed to end it.

-President Ronald Reagan, likewise, a great American leader and coming after Jimmy Carter as president, had campaigned in 1980 on a promise to abolish the DOE, advocating for K–12 education to be returned to state and local control—and yet Regan knew that the states’ lost an inhumane portion of its K-12 demographic to the bottom of NAEP.
+Ronald Reagan, following the presidency of Jimmy Carter, campaigned in 1980 on a promise to abolish the U.S. DOE—advocating that K–12 education be returned to state and local control.
+And yet Reagan also knew that the states had collectively lost an inhumane share of their K–12 student population to the bottom tiers of the NAEP.
 How could he not?

-Of course, Reagan’s intuition was correct: the DOE was, in essence, useless.
-But the question is whether he understood why.
+Ronald Reagan’s intuition was correct that the DOE was, in essence, ineffective.
+But did he fully understand why?

-The reason the DOE was useless was its legislation.
+The reason the DOE was ineffective lay in its foundational legislation.
+It was never written to drive, measure, or elevate nationwide K–12 student performance.
 It needed to be rewritten.

 Designed By HSe4Metrics